inderjeetsharma24/pii-ner-assignment-Plivo-/FINAL_METRICS.md

 1. **Extremely Limited Training Data**: Only 2 training samples, making it difficult for the model to learn generalizable patterns
 2. **Span Alignment Issues**: Model detects entities but character offsets are slightly misaligned
 3. **B-tag Prediction**: Model sometimes predicts I-tags without corresponding B-tags
+4. **Gold Label Quality Issues**: The dev set gold labels contain offset errors that prevent exact matches:
+   - utt_0101: CREDIT_CARD [76:99] is out of bounds (text is 88 chars)
+   - utt_0101: PERSON_NAME [12:29] is missing the final "a" in "verma"
+   - utt_0101: EMAIL [33:55] includes extra text "and c"
+   - utt_0102: PHONE [14:24] is missing the first digit "9"
+   - utt_0102: CITY [40:46] includes "m " before "mumbai"
+   - utt_0102: DATE [67:77] includes "on" and is incomplete

+   **Impact**: Even when the model predicts correct entity spans, exact matching evaluation (start, end, label) results in 0.000 precision due to gold label offset errors.
+The model's predictions are semantically correct but cannot match the gold labels exactly.

 ### Improvements Made
 1. **Data Augmentation**: 12x duplication (2 → 24 samples) to give model more exposure